Tagussan/bitsnarl/README.md

 </p>

-## Applications
+## How it works

 The algorithm is implemented with just addition and table lookups.
-No heavy integer computation like the famous cryptographic algorithm is required.
+No heavy integer computation which is common in cryptographic algorithms is required.
 The algorithm consists of [pseudo-hadamard](https://en.wikipedia.org/wiki/Pseudo-Hadamard_transform) transform and GF(2^8) table.
+The pseudo-hadamard transform is recursively applied so that any tiny error affects the entire bytes.
 Runs in O(N log N) time.
 Even available in MCU with limited resources.

+## Applications

 - Error detection w/o extra bits: as described above.
 After the reverse scramble, check whether the restored data satisfies the original format.
 - Error detection with additional bits: For data without any constraint, or adding more error detection ability.
 This can be done by adding some magic numbers along with the original data.
 Use this number for validation.